simeononsecurity/simeononsecurity.ch/content/articles/hack-the-box-good-for-beginners-cybersecurity/index.en.md

 - **Beginner-Oriented:** TryHackMe's content is tailored for beginners, with guided learning paths and a focus on foundational concepts.
 - **Interactive Learning:** The platform encourages hands-on learning through interactive challenges and capture-the-flag (CTF) style exercises.
-- **Community Support:** TryHackMe fosters a supportive community where learners can seek help and advice from peers and experts.
+- **Community Support:** TryHackMe builds a supportive community where learners can seek help and advice from peers and experts.
 - **Flexible Learning:** Learners can progress at their own pace, making it ideal for those with busy schedules.

 ______